mdCATH: A Large-Scale MD Dataset for Data-Driven Computational Biophysics: Code Availability

-The mdCATH dataset makes the trajectories available under a CC BY-ND 4.0 license.
-It is available as a dataset on HuggingFace at \url{https://huggingface.co/datasets/compsciencelab/mdCATH}, from where it can be downloaded either in bulk or split by domain.
-Companion code is provided to load the HDF5 files in VMD \cite{humphrey_vmd_1996} for interactive inspection and analysis, to import them in HTMD\cite{doerr_htmd_2016} Python molecular analysis libraries, and to convert them to standard molecular file formats (PDB and XTC).
-The full dataset is also available in the PlayMolecule interactive viewer (Figure \ref{fig:playmolecule}) both for visualization and for further processing via the PlayMolecule platform \cite{torrens-fontanals_playmolecule_2024, martinez-rosell_playmolecule_2017}.
-All the scripts used to generate the mdCATH dataset are available at \url{https://github.com/compsciencelab/mdCATH}.
+Companion code to load the HDF5 files in VMD \cite{humphrey_vmd_1996} for interactive inspection and analysis, to import them in HTMD molecular analysis library \cite{doerr_htmd_2016}, and to convert them to standard molecular file formats (PDB and XTC) is provided at \url{https://github.com/compsciencelab/mdCATH}.
+In addition to HuggingFace, the full dataset is also available in the PlayMolecule.org interactive viewer at \url{https://open.playmolecule.org/mdcath}, both for visualization and for further processing via the PlayMolecule platform \cite{torrens-fontanals_playmolecule_2024, martinez-rosell_playmolecule_2017} (Figure \ref{fig:playmolecule}).
+All the scripts used to generate and analyze the mdCATH dataset are also available at \url{https://github.com/compsciencelab/mdCATH}.